 Franchise Checklist: Points to Consider

 One of the major things you will be relying on when you get a franchise is its already-established brand.
-It should be widely recognized or already has a strong brand awareness strategy.
+It is better to choose a famous brand if possible with a strong brand awareness strategy.
 Assessing the brand boils down to trust.
 Will you trust the company with a portion of your earnings?
 Do you trust the way they make business decisions?
 Does the company share your values and passion?

 Sound Business Plan